 According to the geologists who study the volcano, Yellowstone is in the process of refilling the magma chambers within it with magma pulled from the mantle of the earth.
 Scientists have recently figured out a new way to determine how fast magma is accumulating in the chambers beneath the volcano.
 Scientists can get a fairly accurate estimate of the volume of magma entering the supervolcano from the mantle with this new technique.
 The estimates of the recharging process won’t allow scientists to make a prediction of Yellowstone’s next eruption, but the research will assist them in understanding how the supervolcano recharges its magma store, which is a key factor in the eruption process.
 You can think of the magma as the coal within a furnace, responsible for heating up the boiler, while the boiler is what will actually explode.

 After the magma chambers are filled, an eruption could happen at almost anytime, dependent upon other factors like the composition of the magma and the amount of dissolved gasses within the volcano.
 Another factor influencing the eruption of a volcano is the amount of rhyolite in the volcano, a silica-filled rock that is explosive in nature.
-When the eruption finally occurs, The magma chamber burst open and throw magma as far as 1000 km³ (240 mi.³) into the air.
+When the eruption finally occurs, the magma chamber burst open and throw magma as far as 1000 km³ (240 mi.³) into the air.

 Scientists use many different methods of collecting information on volcanoes to estimate possible eruption times.
 Seismic activity is strongly linked with the eruption of a volcano, and the tracking of tremors and earthquakes in the region around a volcano is important.
 Researchers also collect information on gas emissions in the area, the amount of ground deformation, and analyze the hydrology of the surrounding area.

 Researchers used another method to gather information about the volcano, injecting hot springs in Yellowstone National Park with deuterium, a stable radioactive isotope, which is considered harmless to the environment.
 The presence of the isotope allowed the research team to analyze the behavior of hydrothermal vents that exist in a maze within the Yellowstone Volcano system.
-The researchers analyze concentrations of the isotope, taking into account the temperature of hot springs, and calculated the amount of heat and volume of water emitted by the hot springs.
+The researchers analyzed concentrations of the isotope, taking into account the temperature of hot springs, and calculated the amount of heat and volume of water emitted by the hot springs.

 The Need For Volcano Research